- Python Snacks

 git commit -m "Initial commit with some initial code"

-Note: the -m flag is important, as this allows you to make your descriptive message in-line.
-Without this, it’ll open an editor.
+flag is important, as this allows you to make your descriptive message in-line.
+Without this, it’ll open an editor, which for some can be difficult to navigate.

 Note: The quotation marks are also important - these must be double quotes.